corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/key-concepts.md

 The only difference between a development and a production CPI is the network information, so you can use the same software for testing environments.

+The CPI file simplifies the onboarding process.
+A prospective customer must only obtain a single file, containing all necessary information to be able to request membership.
+This lets each member understand the pre-requisites of membership, so they can configure required attributes or get artifacts from third parties as needed.

 ## Identities

 A Corda identity represents any person or business that wants to interact with other people or businesses using Corda.